18F/unit-testing-node/_pages/components/middleware.md

 `reaction_added` event for the same message.

-Since we have a successful happy path test case in hand, let's copy parts of it and adapt it for this new requirement:
+Since we have a successful happy path test case in hand, let's copy parts of it and adapt it for this new requirement.
+If processing for a particular message is already underway, a subsequent call for the same message should return `undefined`:

 ```js
     it('should not file another issue for the same message when ' +